Marine heritage: Support to the Central Pacific project and support to the World Heritage marine programme

 More particularly, the France-UNESCO Cooperation Agreement provided support to the organisation of the “2nd Global World Heritage Marine Site Managers Conference”, held in Ajaccio from 18 to 20 October 2013 and organised by the World Heritage Centre, as well as support to the organisation of the “Special Evening Event: Celebrating the Crown Jewels of the Ocean” during the consecutive International Marine Protected Areas Congress (IMPAC3) that was held in Corsica and in Marseille, France.

-In the continuity of the former meetings, and in the pursuit of the valorisation process of marine heritage and exchanges of good practices to strengthen the coordination of marine World Heritage Sites, a meeting of site managers has been organised at the occasion of the “2014 IUCN World Parks Congress” that took place in November 2014 in Sydney, Australia, on the theme “Parks, People Planet: Inspiring Solutions”.
+In the continuity of the former meetings, and in the pursuit of the valorisation process of marine heritage and exchanges of good practices to strengthen the coordination of marine World Heritage Sites, a meeting of site managers has been organised in Townsville, Australia, at the occasion of the “2014 IUCN World Parks Congress” that took place in November 2014 in Sydney, Australia, on the theme “Parks, People Planet: Inspiring Solutions”.